e-vinci/web3-2025/src/data/post/course-lessons/lesson-1-refresh.md

   - Verify GET returns the current expense list
   - Verify POST successfully adds a new expense and persists it
 - Configure CORS to allow frontend requests from localhost.
+  - You will need the [cors middleware](https://github.com/expressjs/cors)

+**Note**: remember that your backend with express is extremely simple and **does not refresh automatically**, do not forget to restart it manually after a change.

 ### 5. Reset Endpoint